devramsean0/bently-website/README.md

 # bently-website
-a memorial for bently found at bently.sean-outram.xyz
+a memorial for bently found at bently.sean-outram.dev

 # to do
 1) fill out the backstory page